At eSpatial, we live and breathe maps so we know what all the different types of maps mean and how they help you in your day to day work.

 Bubble maps are one of the best ways to communicate proportional location-based data in a clear and concise way.
 Like Heat Maps, Bubble Maps can summarize data levels in a particular region.
 For example, in the map above, all occurrences of a particular set of data has been expressed on a region-by-region basis.
 All the customers within a region have been combined to give an summarized number, expressed by the size of the circle.
 Bubble maps are great for reports, presentations and even to embed on a web page due to it’s simplicity.

-Used for proportional representation and data visualization
+Used for proportional representation and data visualization.
+Create a bubble map now

 7. Nearest Neighbor